vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

 locations:

 1. Main Configuration:
-    -   The file given to --config-locations
+    -   The file given to --config-location
 2. Portable Configuration: (Recommended for portable installations)
     -   If using a binary, yt-dlp.conf in the same directory as the binary